kubernetes-sigs/kubebuilder-declarative-pattern/README.md

 # kubebuilder-declarative-pattern

 kubebuilder-declarative-pattern provides a set of tools for building declarative cluster operators with kubebuilder.
-Declarative operators provide a fast path to orchestrating Kubernetes deployments to enable domain experts to focus their component instead of re-answering questions like 'how do I get this YAML into the cluster?' or 'how do I update it?'.
+Declarative operators provide a fast path to orchestrating Kubernetes deployments to enable domain experts to focus on their component instead of re-answering questions like 'How do I get this YAML into the cluster?' or 'How do I update it?'.

 ## Development

 ### Running Smoke Tests

-Smoke tests are provided to ensure basic functinality of the framework against example operators.
-They should be ran as part of significant code changes.
+Smoke tests are provided to ensure basic functionality of the framework against example operators.
+They should be run as part of significant code changes.
 The tests require a running Kubernetes cluster to be targeted from the local machine and write access to a GCR bucket.

 ```bash
 cd hack